This refrigerator dill pickle recipe is easy and produces crunchy dills with the perfect balance of vinegar, garlic, and dill.

 Instructions

-• Combine water, vinegar, salt, sugar and peppercorns in a saucepan and bring to a boil.
+• In a saucepan combine water, vinegar, salt, sugar, and peppercorns and bring to a boil.
 Remove from heat and cool completely.

 • Layer dill and cucumbers and pour cooled brine over the cucumbers.